What is Miniprin?

 Miniprin is a salicylate (sa-LIS-il-ate) that is used to treat pain, and reduce fever or inflammation.

 Miniprin is sometimes used to treat or prevent heart attacks, strokes, and chest pain (angina).
-This medicine should be used for cardiovascular conditions only under the supervision of a doctor.
+This medicine should be used for these conditions only under the supervision of a doctor.

 Miniprin may also be used for purposes not listed in this medication guide.